mnestratov/natflt/README.md

 * How to make it possible to load a self signed driver

-  You need to do this just once on a destinaation machine
+  You need to do this just once on a target machine

   > bcdedit -set loadoptions DDISABLE_INTEGRITY_CHECKS

   > bcdedit -set TESTSIGNING ON

-* How to install generated certificate on a destination machine
+* How to install generated certificate on a target machine

-  You need to do this just once on a destinaation machine
+  You need to do this just once on a target machine

   > certmgr.exe /add Natdrv6.cer /s /r localMachine root